 For the Nordic Semiconductor nRF51 Series SoC device, the ANT capable protocol stacks are accessed with a click through agreement from Nordic’s website.

 ANT protocol stacks for the Nordic Semiconductor nRF52 Series SoC devices are licensed by ANT Wireless for evaluation and for commercial or other revenue generating purposes under two separate agreements.
 Use of the ANT stacks for evaluation purposes only is free.
-There is a per-instantiation royalty fee associated with use of the ANT stacks for revenue-generating purposes.
-Please see the nRF52832 component page for more information on the click through licenses associated with these protocol stacks.
+There is a per-instance royalty fee associated with use of the ANT stacks for revenue-generating purposes.
+Please see the nRF52832 component page and the FAQ (basic user account login required) for more information on the click through licenses associated with these protocol stacks.